qlands/pyramid-pca-jinja2/README.md

 # An extendable Pyramid application using PCA and Jinja2 plugins

-[Pyramid]( https://trypyramid.com/) is a great framework for developing web applications that also support the development of ["Extensible" and "Pluggable"]( http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/extending.html) software based on certain rules.
+[Pyramid]( https://trypyramid.com/) is a great framework for developing web applications that also supports the development of ["Extensible" and "Pluggable"]( http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/extending.html) software based on certain rules.
 However, there is no much documentation on how to create such type of applications.

 [CKAN]( https://ckan.org/) is an excellent example of a Web application that can be extended or customized using plugins.
 It relies on [PyUtilib Component Architecture]( https://pypi.python.org/pypi/PyUtilib) to declare a series of interfaces and extension points that then are used by plugins to hook in.
 It also implements a series of [Jinja2]( http://jinja.pocoo.org/) extension (notably CKAN_EXTENDS) that allows easily template inheritance between CKAN and connected plugins.